sharib-vision/EAD2019/evaluation_ead2019/readme.md

 1. **Endoscopic Artefact Detection**
 	- Final score: 0.8 * mAP + 0.2 * IOU
 2. **Generalization of Artefact Detection**
-	- Deviation score per class above or below tolerance (+/-10%) will be reported
+	- Deviation score per class above or below tolerance (+/-5%) will be reported

-	*For example: if your algorithm in detection gives an mAP/class of 30% then your generalization should be with in the tolerance range, i.e., 27%<=mAP/class<=33%, in this scenario your deviation will be zero.
+	*For example: Lets say tolerance is 10%, then if your algorithm in detection gives an mAP/class of 30% then your generalization should be with in the tolerance range, i.e., 27%<=mAP/class<=33%, in this scenario your deviation will be zero.
 However, anything below or above will be penalized.
 Lets say if your algorithm scores 25% on generalization data then your deviation will be 2% which will be reported.*

 3. **Semantic Segmentation**
 	- Final score: 0.75 * overlap + 0.25 * F2-score (Type-II error)